mjordan/islandora_workbench_docs/docs/fields.md

 `"relators:art:person:Jordan, Mark"`

-(In ths example, `relators` is the external authority lists's namespace, and `person` is the local Drupal vocabulary namespace.)
+(In ths example, `relators` is the external authority lists's namespace, and `person` is the local Drupal vocabulary namespace, prepended to the taxonomy term name, "Jordan, Mark".)

 If this seems confusing and abstruse, don't worry.
 Running `--check` will tell you that you need to add the Drupal vocabulary namespace to values in specific CSV columns.